 5 Layout and components of a pipeline Pigging System

-In this section I will try to itemise and explain each component of a pigging system.
-The pictures below shows the 3D view of a Pig Launcher and Receiver and the schematic of a Pig Trap.
-It should be noted that there might be variation in the configuration, number of attached nozzles depending on the fluid transported and the design philosophy.
-Also take note of the Kicker line location for Launcher, it is at the back close to the end closure while for a receiver it is at the front close to the reducer.
+In this section, I will try to itemise and explain each component of a pigging system.
+The pictures below show the 3D view of a Pig Launcher and Receiver and the schematic of a Pig Trap.
+It should be noted that there might be variation in the configuration, a number of attached nozzles depending on the fluid transported and the design philosophy.
+Also, take note of the Kicker line location for Launcher, it is at the back close to the end closure while for a receiver it is at the front close to the reducer.
 This is one of the major difference between a Launcher and a Receiver.

 Figure 9: 3D Model of a Gas Pig Receiver

 Figure 10: 3D Model of a Gas Pig Launcher

 Figure 11: Generalized Schematic of a Pig Launcher

 See below the names of each attachment to a pig Trap.